abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 of Dhamma, the completeness of Dhamma.
 It’s always here because contentment is related to the quality of wholeness.
 It reflects the wholeness and the completeness of Dhamma.
-Nothing is missing, nothing needs adding or taking away.
+Nothing is missing, nothing needs to be added or taken away.
 Knowing this, we can be content with the way things are.

 # Breaking the Momentum